Marrow Transplant

 - Formation of bruises

-- In allogeneic transplant only, risk of Host disease, Graft disease, Versus disease
+- In allogeneic transplant only, the risk of Host disease, Graft disease, Versus disease

 - The risk of stem cell failure